 If you’re not an enterprise company, or simply don’t want complex software, then there are simple and inexpensive options for encouraging employees to share ideas.

 Feature Upvote provides a simple ideas board with in-built voting functionality.
 Employees add their ideas to an online idea board, where colleagues can upvote them – or not.
 Management can use simple status updates to show employees what is happening to their suggestion.
-Costs from $29 a month/board if you pay yearly, $35 if you pay monthly.
+Costs from $39/month if you pay yearly, $49/month if you pay monthly.
 Custom domain and Single Sign-On (SSO) as standard.

 Online employee suggestion box.
 Employees can submit ideas, with the option of them being rated (by a star/comment system rather than by voting).
 You can also easily extract data such as who’s submitting ideas, who’s commenting and what’s been implemented all in the date range of your choice.
 Prices start at $99 per month for up to 60 users.
 Single Sign-On (SSO) and customisations are an optional extra.